s0mm3r/wsa_writeups/insecure-deserialization/1-lab.md

 You can log in to your own account using the following credentials: ``wiener:peter``

+## Prerequisites

+1. You should have read the sections until this lab.
+2. Burp Suite Community/Professional

 ## Start
 You should configure your browser and proxy to intercept messages.